Skip to main content

 IRC §R311.7.5.1 ↗ · Max 7¾" for residential; min 4".

 The horizontal depth of a single tread — not including the nosing overhang.
-Sometimes called "going" or "tread depth".
+Sometimes called "unit run" or "going" in code documents.

 IRC §R311.7.5.2 ↗ · Minimum 10" in residential construction.